namshi/namshi.github.com/source/_posts/2014-05-04-git-tips-and-tricks.markdown

 ```

 #### rerere
-The git rerere functionality stands for *"reuse recorded resolution"* and as the name implies, it allows you to ask git to remember how you've resolved a hunk conflict so that the next time it sees the same conflict, git can automatically resolve it for you.
+The git rerere functionality stands for *"reuse recorded resolution"* and as the name implies, it allows you to ask git to remember how you've resolved a knotty conflict so that the next time you have the same conflict, git can automatically resolve it for you.
 ```
 git config --global rerere.enabled true
 ```